hhoanguet/image_stitching/README.txt

 Since the SIFT algorithm only available in OpenCV 3.4.2.17 or below.
-So if you want to run the code, first,  you need to downgrade your python version to 3.6.5 then install OpenCV 3.4.2.17.
+If you want use this in feature_extractor methods.
-Another solution to run our code is just simply change the feature_extractor to 'brisk' or 'orb'.
+First, you need to downgrade your python version to 3.6.5 then install OpenCV 3.4.2.17.